peruvian ceviche

 6º step

 Cover the ceviche again and place it in the refrigerator for about 10 minutes.
-Remove the ceviche from the refrigerator and put it in a cup or small plate.
-Serve with plantain slices and sweet potatoes. and also sprinkle some coriander and chili.
+After, remove the preparation from the refrigerator and put it in a cup or small plate.
+Serve with plantain slices and sweet potatoes.

 peruvian ceviche preparation